 - Carry a waterproof rain jacket, this will protect you from the rain in case it rains

 - A flashlight will be used for the night walk at the sanctuary

 - A pair of binoculars for birding to identify the type of bird when flying up in the air.

 - A Camera is very important because it will be used to record and also take photos on your safari though it’s advised to take photos with flashless cameras so as not to disrupt or frighten the rhinos.

 Regardless of all the recent conflicts, Ziwa Rhino Sanctuary is now open to the visitor on Uganda safari holidays.
 You can now visit the sanctuary and track the endangered wild white rhinos on foot which is a once-in-a-lifetime opportunity.

-You can also combine your safari to Uganda’s Ziwa Sanctuary with a Uganda gorilla trekking safari or Uganda gorilla tour to Bwindi Impenetrable National Park, and Uganda chimpanzee trekking safari to Kibale National Park.
-Get in touch with our safari experts to tailor-make your Uganda trip.
+You can also combine your safaris to Uganda’s Ziwa Sanctuary with a Uganda gorilla trekking safari or Uganda gorilla tours to Bwindi Impenetrable National Park, and Uganda chimpanzee trekking safari to Kibale National Park.
+Get in touch with our safari experts to tailor-make your Uganda safari.

 POPULAR UGANDA SAFARI PACKAGES